mx-mw/kuri/README.md

 license="LICENSE" #not required
 repo="https://github.com/mx-mw/kuri" #not required

-[template] #the project template (e.g. node, ember, CRA, cargo, etc) - not required language="rust" variant="cargo"
+[template] #the project template (e.g. node, ember, CRA, cargo, etc)... not used for now - not required language="rust" variant="cargo"

-[meta] #kuri metadata... for now only consists of a version - required kuri_version="0.0.1" #required
+[meta] #kuri metadata... for now only consists of a version... not used for now - required kuri_version="0.0.1" #required

 [flags] #allows you to replace the default flags with your own - not required